 You’ve seen firsthand the positive impact of education on young children, and you want to lead and help them be successful in school.
-As a child studies major at Post University, you will prepare for a new position or promotion in private and state-funded centers, early care and early education centers, departments of social services, family resources centers, children’s museums, or recreation centers.
+As a child studies major at Post University, you will prepare for a new position or promotion in early care and early education centers, departments of social services, family resources centers, children’s museums, or recreation centers.
 This program will prepare you to work with children birth through age 8 in private settings.
-Many of our graduates go on to pursue their master’s degree at Post University for further career advancement to head teacher or program-level administrator.

 Our early childhood program also requires a rigorous practicum and challenging capstone field placement, which allow you to gain experience in applied early care and education settings.
 You will put learned theories into practice while planning, teaching and assessing young learners and working collaboratively with peers, co-workers, and families.